Crowd watches as backhoe rips into mangled plane after Halifax runway overrun

 It also said it would “examine the terrain at the end of the runway at Halifax/Stanfield Airport to determine what role it played in aircraft damage.”

+“We’ve engaged an environmental consultant very early on in this process, and we’re working in concert with them as we monitor the situation on a 24/7 basis.”

+Rath Spicer said the impact of the fuel leak — classified by the TSB as “minimal” — has been contained to the immediate site area, and arrangements will be made to remove the impacted soil as soon as possible.

-The Halifax airport authority said Saturday it was working with SkyLease as the carrier made plans to remove fuel from the aircraft, which it said was expected to take a number of days.
+She said the next step is to remove the fuel from the aircraft before dismantling the aircraft itself.
+The process is expected to take a number of days.

+She added that operations for the airport went back to normal on Friday.

+“We did see some delays, cancellations and even some early arriving flights on Saturday with the inclement weather, but we are pleased to report that at this time, our operation has normalized,” she said.

 Late Sunday afternoon, the massive plane remained within a few dozen metres of the fence as crews worked around it.